SmavaProject/public_api_request-v1/README.md

 1) Background color of the page, cards and the modal is changed.
 2) Font color is changed to black.
 3) Font style is changed to bold.
+4) Border radius of cards and modal is changed